 Muscle tissue acts like a vacuum and storage house for glucose.

 When muscle tissue is contracted such as during resistance training, specific glucose transporters known as GLUT-4 translocate (rise) to the surface of the muscle cell and assist with the disposal of glucose out of the bloodstream and into the muscle cells.

 The harder an individual trains the greater uptake of glucose.

 It is well established that people living with Type 2 diabetes have a marked increase in GLUT-4 activity following strength training 2 which assists in the lowering of blood glucose.

 These favourable changes could also be seen in people with Type 1.
-However, due to a complete lack of insulin production – the liver’s production of glucose can often outweigh uptake and thus lead to hyperglycaemia.
+However, due to a complete lack of insulin production, the liver’s production of glucose can often outweigh uptake and thus lead to hyperglycemia.